 The conference was graced by three keynote speakers who made introductory presentations aligned with the theme and strands of the conference.
-Dr Joab Ezra Agaba sensitised participants on the importance of Blended Learning Environments for Teaching and Learning Science, Technology, Engineering and Mathematics (STEM).
-Dr Padmanabhan Seshaiyer (Padhu) gave insights into the Competencies for Problem-Solving through innovative STEM President, SMASE Africa, addressing the conference education in the post-COVID-19 era.
+Dr Joab Ezra Agaba sensitised participants on the importance of Blended Learning Environments for Teaching and Learning Science, Technology, Engineering and Mathematics education in the post-COVID-19 era.
 He emphasised the need for educational frameworks, effective instructional strategies and technological innovations that engage students to learn and apply STEM in a meaningful way.
 He further proposed the need to use educators' pedagogical practices that engage the next generation of problem solvers.
 Dr Marguerite K. Miheso-O'Connor's (PhD) presentation focused on Transforming STEM Education through STEM Communication to address the fundamental beliefs and norms towards achieving perspective transformation in STEM education among learners.